AchimA/360_rig_renderer/README.md

     - A movie clip / image sequence
     - lets you define a separate start frame, end frame & frame step which is used during rendering
     - rendering automatically adds the subfolder structure expected by COLMAP / GLOMAP
+- Selecting a rig automatically activates the correct world texture and turns on rendered view in the view-port

 ## Current Restrictions
 Please don't rename or delete the collections that are handled by the extension.
 I currently couldn't figure out a way to prevent the user from messing with this.